Angelguirao/LifeOS/README.md

 ## 🌍 Project Vision

-LifeOS is not just a digital repository—it’s an **intelligent compass** that enhances self-awareness, encourages reflection, and helps users actively manage life's complexity.
+LifeOS is not just a digital repository—it's an **intelligent compass** that enhances self-awareness, encourages reflection, and helps users actively manage life's complexity.

 Through **AI, semantic graph relationships, and rich contextual metadata**, LifeOS becomes a *living knowledge network* that grows with you.